Valentine's Day kisses continue odd human tradition

 In Japan, the kiss was thought to be offensive when it was introduced by Americans in the 19th century.
 When the Rodin sculpture "The Kiss" was exhibited in Tokyo in the 1920s, it was hidden behind a bamboo curtain, and kissing scenes were carefully deleted from Hollywood movies shown in occupied Japan after World War Two.

-Kissing today takes on many meanings, according to Chicago relationship counselor Jeffrey Sumber, who has written on the social importance of kissing.
+Kissing today takes on many meanings, according to Chicago relationship counsellor Jeffrey Sumber, who has written on the social importance of kissing.

 "Kissing is communication with bodies," he said.
 "It is the bridge between our words and our actions."